Ian Stevens (rugby, born 1967)

-Ian Stevens is a former professional rugby league footballer who played in the 1990s.
-He played at representative level for Wales, and at club level for Hull FC.
+Ian Stevens is a former rugby union and rugby league footballer who played in the 1990s.
+He played at international level for Wales, and at club level for Hull FC.

-International honours
+Rugby union

+Stevens played rugby union at club level for South Wales Police RFC and Swansea RFC.
+He also represented Wales at schools and youth level.

+In 1995, Stevens emigrated to California, and returned to rugby union with Belmont Shore RFC.
+In 1998, he represented the United States in a 1999 Rugby World Cup qualifier against Canada.

+Rugby league

+Stevens joined English rugby league club Hull in December 1991, following a successful trial.

-Ian Stevens won one cap for Wales as a substitute in 1992 while at Hull.
+Stevens won one cap for Wales as a substitute in 1992 while at Hull.